-Hepatitis: The hidden hazardDecember 21st, 2012 by Serena Gordon, Healthday Reporter in Diseases, Conditions, Syndromes /
+Hepatitis: The hidden hazardDecember 21, 2012 by Serena Gordon, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Of all the diseases people worry about getting, viral hepatitis is usually way down on the list.
 Most often it's thought of as a disease that affects only drug addicts or the sexually promiscuous.
 Though those groups are at higher risk, almost anyone can contract hepatitis.

 "The vast majority of people who have viral hepatitis, especially hepatitis C, don't know they have it, and that's the biggest problem we have with hepatitis," said Dr. David Bernstein, chief of hepatology at North Shore University Hospital in Manhasset, N.Y.